shubham184/shubham184.github.io/_projects/(DI) esg-telco.md

 9. **Improved Data Classification Alignment**: Better alignment between internal data classifications and ESG reporting requirements across key metrics.

 By leveraging this integrated data architecture, BelgiCom aims to prepare itself for ESRS compliance while also transforming its operations to be more sustainable, efficient, and resilient.
 The company aspires to become a leader in ESG practices within the Belgian telecommunications industry, potentially attracting environmentally conscious customers and investors.

-This case study demonstrates the potential of a well-designed data architecture in driving both ESG compliance and business value, positioning BelgiCom for long-term success in an increasingly sustainability-focused economy.